Man Utd fans break into club's Carrington training ground to protest over Glazer ownership | Goal.com

 What happened?

 The fans entered the club's training ground before the majority of the first team had arrived and blocked both entrances as they stood with their banners.
-The 51% banner is reference to fans holding the majority a model which is common in German football.
+The '51%' banner is in reference to fans holding the majority of voting rights at the club, a model which is common in German football.

-It is understood Solskjaer did come out to speak to the supporters along with techinical director Darren Fletcher, first team coach Michael Carrick and midfielder Nemanja Matic.
+It is understood that the Norwegian did come out to speak to the supporters, along with technical director Darren Fletcher, first-team coach Michael Carrick and midfielder Nemanja Matic.

 The group left shortly after and while the police were called it is understood no arrests were made.